Different Approaches to Linux Host and Process Monitoring

 Most organizations aren’t yet fully resilient, so a compromised system might even mean having to pull systems out and swap in new ones.
 And, there’s the annoying risk of bitcoin miners wanting your delicious computing power that vastly exceeds the systems in their basements.

-You might think, “Well, we can just monitor Linux prod systems and detect the attackers!” and basically everyone wishes it were that easy.
+You might think, “Well, we can just monitor Linux production servers and detect the attackers!” and basically everyone wishes it were that easy.
 This is not the case, however (at least in this Earth’s timeline).
 The most common approaches to monitoring Linux add components that cause chaos — kind of like adding dinosaurs to a theme park on an otherwise wild and beautiful tropical island.
 It may sound cool, but it’s likely to end poorly for everyone, except the dinosaurs — or in this case, the solution vendors who will gladly chomp up your dollars.

 I’ll go through some of the approaches to monitoring Linux for production systems in a way that is digestible for folks learning about Linux monitoring for the first time and hopefully still fun for Linux nerds, too.
 Disclaimer: a lot of things will be really simplified, since the Linux Kernel is kind of like a pocket full of spaghetti with an extra heaping of nuance sauce required.